Dr. Christian Davies-Venn

 He started his professional career as a project manager and subsequently a technical manager and partner of an engineering consulting firm.
 His international experience has included design of several development projects in Liberia, Sierra Leone, the Gambia, and Nigeria sponsored by the World Bank, the European Economic Community, the African Development Bank, and other international agencies.

 In 1990, Dr. Davies-Venn joined a global consulting engineering firm in Fairfax, Virginia as a senior project manager and process development group leader.
 He later joined PEER Consultants, an international environmental engineering consulting firm headquartered in Washington, DC as a senior program manager and subsequently Director of Water and Wastewater Engineering.
-He is currently a Vice President and the Chief Engineer of the company.
+He served as Vice President and Chief Engineer of the company.

 He is actively involved in numerous professional organizations including the American Academy of Environmental Engineers and Scientists; the Council of Engineering and Scientific Specialty Boards; the Water Environment Federation; the National Society of Professional Engineers; the American Society of Civil Engineers; the American Water Works Association; the Chesapeake Water Environment Association; and the Federal Water Quality Association, where he has had the privilege of serving in several leadership positions.